-As at December 31, 2021, the total amount of gross unrecognized tax benefits was \$64 million, before considering tax treaties and other arrangements between taxation authorities.
-The amount of net unrecognized tax benefits as at December 31, 2021 was \$47 million.
-If recognized, \$12 million of the net unrecognized tax benefits as at December 31, 2021 would affect the effective tax rate.
+As at December 31, 2022, the total amount of gross unrecognized tax benefits was \$52 million, before considering tax treaties and other arrangements between taxation authorities.
+The amount of net unrecognized tax benefits as at December 31, 2022 was \$38 million.
+If recognized, \$15 million of the net unrecognized tax benefits as at December 31, 2022 would affect the effective tax rate.

-The Company believes that it is reasonably possible that \$14 million of the net unrecognized tax benefits as at December 31, 2021 related to Canadian and U.S. federal, state, and provincial income tax matters, each of which are individually insignificant, may be recognized over the next twelve months as a result of settlements and a lapse of the applicable statute of limitations, and will not significantly affect the effective tax rate as they mostly relate to temporary differences.
+The Company believes that it is reasonably possible that \$12 million of the net unrecognized tax benefits as at December 31, 2022 related to Canadian and U.S. federal, state, and provincial income tax matters, each of which are individually insignificant, may be recognized over the next twelve months as a result of settlements and a lapse of the applicable statute of limitations, and will not significantly affect the effective tax rate as they are mainly related to temporary differences.

 The Company recognizes interest and penalties related to unrecognized tax benefits in Income tax expense in the Company's Consolidated Statements of Income.
-The Company recorded a tax recovery of \$2 million related to a net reversal of interest and penalties for the year ended December 31, 2021, compared to a tax expense of \$16 million and \$1 million related to net interest and penalties expenses for the years ended December 31, 2020 and 2019, respectively.
-As at December 31, 2021, the Company had accrued interest and penalties of \$25 million (2020 - \$27 million).
+The Company recorded tax recoveries of \$12 million and \$2 million related to net reversals of interest and penalties for the years ended December 31, 2022 and 2021, respectively, and a tax expense of \$16 million related to net interest and penalties expenses for the year ended December 31, 2020.
+As at December 31, 2022, the Company had accrued interest and penalties of \$13 million (2021 - \$25 million).

-In Canada, the Company's federal and provincial income tax returns filed for the years 2014 to 2020 remain subject to examination by the taxation authorities.
-Examinations of the Company's federal income tax returns for the years 2014 to 2017 are currently in progress and are expected to be completed during 2022.
+In Canada, the Company's federal and provincial income tax returns filed for the years 2016 to 2021 remain subject to examination by the taxation authorities.
+An examination of the Company's federal income tax returns for the year 2018 is currently in progress and is expected to be completed during 2023.
 In 2020, the tax authorities proposed certain audit adjustments and, as a result, the Company recorded a \$25 million deferred tax expense which is comprised of net unrecognized tax benefits and related interest expenses.
-During 2021, the tax authorities revised their proposed audit adjustment and as a result, the Company re-evaluated the relevant tax positions for all open years and recorded an \$8 million deferred tax recovery reducing net unrecognized tax benefits and related interest expenses.
-In the U.S., the federal income tax returns filed for the years 2013 to 2020 and the state income tax returns filed for the years 2017 to 2020 remain subject to examination by the taxation authorities.
-Examination of certain of the Company's state income tax returns are currently in progress.
-The Company does not anticipate any additional significant impacts to its results of operations or financial position as a result of the final resolutions of such matters.
+During 2021 and 2022, the tax authorities finalized their audit adjustments related to certain tax positions and as a result, the Company re-evaluated the relevant tax positions for all open years and recorded deferred tax recoveries of \$8 million and \$13 million, respectively, reducing net unrecognized tax benefits and related interest expenses.
+In the U.S., the federal income tax returns filed for the years 2013 to 2021 and the state income tax returns filed for the years 2018 to 2021 remain subject to examination by the taxation authorities.
+The Company does not anticipate any significant impacts to its results of operations or financial position as a result of the final resolutions of such matters.

-8 - Earnings per share
+9 - Earnings per share

-The following table provides a reconciliation between basic and diluted earnings per share for the years ended December 31, 2021, 2020 and 2019:
+The following table provides a reconciliation between basic and diluted earnings per share for the years ended December 31, 2022, 2021 and 2020: